Thursday, November 15, 2012

 Posted by D. Daniel Sokol

-Paul Zimmerman (FTC) has a very interesting paper with policy implications, The Competitive Impact of Hypermarket Retailers on Gasoline Prices.
+Paul R. Zimmerman (FTC) has a really interesting article on The Competitive Impact of Hypermarket Retailers on Gasoline Prices.

 ABSTRACT: Hypermarkets are large retail suppliers of general merchandise or grocery items that also sell gasoline, often at very low margins.
-Using panel data for 1998-2002, this paper estimates the impact of hypermarkets on average state-level retail gasoline prices.
-The empirical results suggest a robust, economically (and statistically) significant effect of increased competition from hypermarkets.
-Furthermore, the results also suggest that refiners’ lower the delivered wholesale prices charged to their affiliated lessee-dealer and open-dealer stations in response to increased hypermarket competition, which in turn translates to lower retail (street) prices.
-The presence of a state motor fuel sales-below-cost (SBC) law may lessen the price-reducing effects from hypermarket competition by 40-67 percent while independently imparting no other offsetting price reductions.
-Finally, using recently published estimates of the short-run own price elasticity of demand for gasoline, consumer welfare is estimated to have increased in the neighborhood of $488 million over the sample period.
+This paper estimates the impact of hypermarkets on average state-level retail gasoline prices and margins.
+The empirical results indicate an economically and statistically significant price-decreasing effect of increased hypermarket competition.
+The estimations also suggest that refiners lower the delivered wholesale prices charged to their affiliated lessee-dealer and open-dealer stations in response to increased hypermarket competition, which in turn translates to lower retail (street) prices.
+The adoption of sales-below-cost laws may lessen the price-reducing effects from hypermarket competition.